Fair processing notice

 Who does the Trust share information with?

-We share your personal information with other NHS organisations.
+We may share your personal information with other NHS organisations.
 For example, we may share your information for healthcare purposes with health authorities, other NHS trusts, general practitioners (GPs), ambulance services and primary care agencies.
-This will always be done with your consent.

 Radiology

 United Lincolnshire Hospitals NHS Trust is part of a group of NHS hospitals in the East Midlands that have a shared NHS radiology system, which is used by our healthcare professionals to access your radiology records.
+This is known as EMRAD.
 If necessary, your radiology records may also be accessed by healthcare professionals in other NHS hospitals in the East Midlands or NHS Service Providers, to ensure you receive consistent, safe and effective clinical care and treatment, irrespective of where you receive your care.

 Lincolnshire Care Portal